 After a word to my phone, music blared from the Bluetooth speakers in the corners.

 Every dancer has favorite songs for different moods.
 When I did exhibitions or contests, I preferred something with fast and slow sections to show off a variety of talents.
-But live streams were usually short, quick.
-The purpose was to wow the audience, show off some of my best moves.
+But live streams were short, quick.
+The purpose was to wow the audience, show my best moves.

 To blow off steam, nothing beat Whitney Houston circa 1987.
 Even though she was before my time, my mom used to listen to her when she’d work out.
-Her songs brought me fond memories—and gave me a much-needed jolt of enthusiasm.
+Wherever we lived, the two of us would dance together, making each new place feel like home.
+Whitney’s songs brought me fond memories—and gave me a much-needed jolt of enthusiasm.
 Blasting “I Wanna Dance with Somebody,” I started my routine.

 Step, step, dip, twirl, down, up.
 Spin, climb, twirl, flip.
 Down to the floor, ending in a split.
-After the second chorus, I climbed, scooting my way to the top before clamping my legs around the pole, wrapping my torso around to the front and balancing in a seated position.
-I paused for dramatic effect, looking right at the camera.
+After the second chorus, I climbed, scooting my way to the top before clamping my legs around the pole, wrapping my torso around to the front, and balancing in a seated position.
+I paused for dramatic effect, looking directly at the camera.

 My legs parted, and I dropped.